lelly8484/Old_Text_Machine_Learning/README.md

 # Old_Text_Machine_Learning/combined model

-Python script
+*Python script
-1 predict.py : start all steps of frequency model, word-level model, and char-level model.
+1. predict.py : start all steps of frequency model, word-level model, and char-level model.
 (Input : all xmls under XML directory.)
 2. freq_get_input.py : convert all xmls into combined text & extract the text excluding all special characters & extract list of words with dots.
 3. freq_train.py : get the list of the prediction of dot words.
 4. freq_get_output.py : give the output of modified xmls after correction.